imarcaos/Curso-Desenvolvimento-Web/README.md

    - C426 - Useful SQL functions dates-hours - ex.045
    - C427 - Final considerations of the module

-- Section 13 - PHP Level 8 Advanced
+- Section 13 - PHP 8 Nível Avançado
-   - C428 - Introduction to the Module
+   - A428 - Indtrodução ao Módulo
-   - C429 - PHP frameworks
+   - A429 - As Frameworks de PHP
-   - C430 - The application we are going to create
+   - A430 - A aplicação que vamos criar
-   - C431 - What is composer
+   - A431 - O que é Composer e como vamos instalar
-      - How to install on Windows 11
+      - Como Instalar no Windows 11
-      - I've made the instalation on Linux Mint
+      - Eu fiz a instalação no Linux Mint
-   - C432 - Creation of the initial project structure
+   - A432 - Criação da Estrutura Inicial do Projeto
-   - C433 - Autoload with Composer
+   - A433 - Autoload com Composer
-      - Extension we need in VSC: PHP Intelephense, Fold/unfold all icone, Random String Generator
+      - Extensões necessárias no VSC: PHP Intelephense, Fold/unfold all icone, Random String Generator
-   - C434 - Routing System
+   - A434 - O Sistema de Roteamento
    - C435 - Control Routing Test
    - C436 - Add a file with functions
    - C437 - Function to debug the results